hzeller/bdfont.data/README.md

 Invocation with `<bdf-file> <fontname> <relevantchars>` generates the files `font-myfontname.{h,c}` into the directory chosen with `-d`.

-You also need the files `font-supprt.{h,c}` in the target project, which provides run-time support to access the font.
+You also need the files `bdfont-supprt.{h,c}` in the target project, which provides run-time support to access the font.
 You can emit these with the `-s` option.
 Make sure to re-create these files whenever the version of `bdfont-data-gen` changes, to be compatible with the generated files.